felipetovarhenao/bell-tutorials/public/markdown/04_expressions.md

 ### Exercise 2: Pitch transposition

-1. Assign the MIDI note number of a pitch to a variable:
+1. Assign the MIDI note number of a pitch to a variable.
-2. Assign the interval (in semitones) you want to transpose the pitch by to another variable:
+2. Assign the interval (in semitones) you want to transpose the pitch by to another variable.
-3. Use addition to calculate the transposed pitch and assign the result to a new variable:
+3. Use addition to calculate the transposed pitch and assign the result to a new variable.
 4. Print the original pitch, the interval, and the transposed pitch.

 ### Exercise 3: Computing Intervals in a Triad